Anaconda (character): Serpent Society

-The trio somehow escaped, and sought out Sidewinder for payment from their first mission together.
-He gave them their share of the money, plus more, inviting them to join his new criminal organization, the Serpent Society.
-Anaconda hesitantly accepted the offer.
-At the orientation, Sidewinder grouped Anaconda together with Cobra and the Rattler to perform an initiation test.
-Their job was to steal equipment from the bankrupt Brand Corporation.
-Constrictor, annoyed with the whole idea of the Serpent Society, spied on Anaconda's group and called the Avengers hotline to tip them off.
-Captain America showed up just as Anaconda and the others were pulling their heist, and Anaconda ordered Cobra and Rattler to return to Sidewinder with the apparatus.
-During an intense battle with the Avenger, Anaconda was able to wrap her arms around Captain America.
-She started to crush his bones, but one well-placed hit of his shield knocked her out, and she was taken to jail.
+Anaconda escapes prison and seeks out Sidewinder for payment from her first mission.
+He gives her a share of the money and invites her to join the Serpent Society.
+At her orientation, Sidewinder groups Anaconda together with Cobra and the Rattler to perform an initiation test: stealing equipment from the bankrupt Brand Corporation.
+Constrictor, annoyed with the idea of the Serpent Society, spies on Anaconda's group and calls the Avengers to tip them off.
+Anaconda attempts to crush Captain America's bones, but one well-placed hit of his shield knocks her out, and she is taken to jail.

-Teleported out by Sidewinder, Anaconda paid a visit to Constrictor, beating him to near death.
-Anaconda also participated in the mission to murder M.O.D.O.K., but was knocked out with a mind-blast early in the fight.
-However, her teammates Cottonmouth and Death Adder were able to kill him, and Anaconda carried his corpse to A.I.M. for the large sum profit they were promised.
-Soon after, Anaconda's best friend, Death Adder, was murdered by the Scourge of the Underworld.
-She vowed to find the murderer and avenge his death.
+Teleported out by Sidewinder, Anaconda visits Constrictor, beating him to near death.
+Anaconda also participated in a mission to murder MODOK, but is knocked out early in the fight.
+However, her teammates Cottonmouth and Death Adder are able to kill MODOK and bring his corpse to A.I.M. for the large sum profit they were promised.
+Soon after, Death Adder is murdered by the Scourge of the Underworld.
+Anaconda vows to find the murderer and avenge Death Adder.